Sherlock Holmes: A Game of Shadows: Franchise

 By October 2020, Robert Downey Jr. and Susan Downey announced plans to expand the film series into a franchise.
 Team Downey is working on installments including additional films, spin-offs, television series for HBO Max, and other media in a shared universe.
 Though they do not intend to copy the Marvel Cinematic Universe, the pair acknowledged that they felt that working with Marvel Studios taught them much with regards to world-building.
-Two television series set in the films' universe are in development for HBO Max.
+As of 2022, two television series set in the films' universe were in development for HBO Max.